 Travel | On the outskirts of Taipei

-Awhile back, my dad mentioned he grew up in a farm-style house in the rural areas outside Taipei.
-I could only imagine the prairie homes on the Great Plains, so I concluded my dad grew up some alt version of the Oregon Trail.
+Awhile back, my dad mentioned he grew up on a farm in the rural areas outside Taipei.
+As I could only imagine the prairie homes on the Great Plains, I concluded my dad grew up some alt version of the Oregon Trail.
 As the plane landed in Songshan Airport, I was surprised to find that the area was neither tan nor flat.

 The landscape of the Taipei area incredibly green.
 This shade of deep green cloaks the surrounding mountains and trickles into the cerulean blue sea.